*Note - This article here of mine was initially published on February 6, 2021.

 Another discussion thread on the Wrong Planet website disclosed that many child abuse survivors get misdiagnosed with "Asperger's Syndrome."
 My response to that contention is that if it is not a real diagnosis, then nobody should be labeled with it in the first place.
 Parents who abuse or have abused their children should not have it as an escape path from someday being exposed for the kind of people they are.
 I am not alone in my belief that "Asperger's Syndrome" is nothing more than a concept or a theory.

-I've been looking for the correct medical term to describe parents who obsess over diagnosing their underage children and even adult children with "Asperger's Syndrome," when, more often than not, their reasons for believing so is based upon some deluded fantasy they have of making their offspring into a freak show at a circus only to make themselves look like infallible parents who did everything they could to raise their kids properly.
+I've been looking for the correct medical term to describe parents who obsess over diagnosing their underage children and even adult children with "Asperger's Syndrome," when, more often than not, their reasons for believing so are based upon some deluded fantasy they have of making their offspring into a freak show at a circus only to make themselves look like infallible parents who did everything they could to raise their kids properly.
 I realize that I cannot technically label anyone with any diagnosis inasmuch as I am solely a layman who does not possess a medical degree.

 Nevertheless, I was looking for the medical term to describe these Asperger's-Syndrome-obsessed parents.
 According to the DSM-5, Factitious disorder imposed on another ("FDIA"), which was formerly known as Munchausen syndrome by proxy ("MSP"), is a mental illness in which a person acts as if an individual he or she is caring for has a physical or mental illness when the person is not really sick.
 A subset of this same mental illness is referred to as "Asperger's by proxy," which is the specific medical term to describe a parent who dangerously obsesses over diagnosing their underage child or adult child with "Asperger's Syndrome" when, in fact, their belief that their kid falls on the autism spectrum is either completely fabricated in their mind or an exaggeration of actual reality.

 What stood out to me the most about parents insisting that their child suffered from "Asperger's Syndrome" was that some of them complained about medical insurances not covering testing and treatment for this so-called autistic condition.
-If medical insurance companies are not wanting to get involved with mental-health professionals who promote what these medical insurance companies discount as nothing more than a concept or a theory, then they must have professionals who have investigated into the background of this so-called autistic condition and have arrived to the conclusion that they didn't want have any part in promoting this same fairytale.
+If medical insurance companies are not wanting to get involved with mental-health professionals who promote what these medical insurance companies discount as nothing more than a concept or a theory, then they must have professionals who have investigated into the background of this so-called autistic condition and have arrived to the conclusion that they didn't want to have any part in promoting this same fairy tale.

 When you look at the fact that the diagnosis of "Asperger's Syndrome" originated from a neo-Nazi pediatrician named Dr. Hans Asperger who was in bed with Adolf Hitler, in figurative words, and misused this same so-called diagnosis to send hundreds of innocent children to what can be best described as a death camp, it is no mystery why this so-called autistic condition is a magnet for so many horrific injustices up to this very day.
 For many years, medical experts celebrated the late Dr. Asperger as a genius in his field of medicine and even as a compassionate child advocate.
 However, in 2018, Dr. Herwig Czech, a medical historian at the Medical University of Vienna, exposed the shocking and horrendous truth about this maniac and disgrace to all humanity.
 You can get the full scoop about it in the video below.